Mildred Scott Olmsted Papers, 1881-1990 (bulk 1907-1990)

 See tripod record

-Records of the Women's International League for Peace and Freedom, U.S. Section
+Women's International League for Peace and Freedom, U.S. Section Records (DG 043)

 Mildred Scott Olmsted, peace activist and suffragist, was born in Glenolden, Pennsylvania, on December 5, 1890.
 She attended Friends' Central School in Philadelphia and graduated from Smith College in 1912 with a degree in history.
 In 1913, she received a certificate from the Pennsylvania School of Social and Health Work.
 In 1919, she went to France with the YMCA where she organized recreation for soldiers at the Sorbonne.
 It was while in Paris that Olmsted first met Jane Addams.
 In 1920, she went to Berlin and joined the German Unit of the American Friends Service Committee, American Relief Administration.
 Here, she helped organize the feeding of famine-stricken Bavarian children.
 Returning home, Olmsted became Assistant Director of the White-Williams Foundation from 1920 to 1922.
 She married Allen S. Olmsted, 2nd, in 1921 and the couple had one child and adopted two more.